heshuangtc/notes/machine_learning/ml terms.md

   - Simple Linear Regression is characterized by one independent variable.
 And, Multiple Linear Regression is characterized by multiple independent variables.

 * logistic regression [link](https://developers.google.com/machine-learning/crash-course/logistic-regression/calculating-a-probability)
-  -  a classification not a regression algorithm
+  -  a classification not a regression algorithm. returns a probability and need classification threshold (also called the decision threshold).
   -  estimate discrete values ( Binary values like 0/1, yes/no, true/false ) based on given set of independent variable(s).
 In simple words, it predicts the probability of occurrence of an event by fitting data to a logit function (a sigmoid function to make sure output always falls between 0 and 1).
   -  the log odds of the outcome is modeled as a linear combination of the predictor variables.
   ```